|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 13th Air Force (13th AF), 11th Bombardment Group (11th BG), 42nd Bombardment Squadron (42nd BS).
 Nicknamed "Stingaree" likely after the Hollywood movie Stingaree (1934).
 During early September 1942, operated from Plaine Des Gaiacs Airfield on New Caledonia.

-On September 8, 1942 took off from Plaine Des Gaiacs Airfield piloted by Captain Robert H. Richards on a patrol mission over the Solomon Sea.
+On September 8, 1942 took off from Plaine Des Gaiacs Airfield piloted by Captain Robert H. Richards on a patrol over the Solomon Sea.
 When this aircraft failed to return, it was was officially listed as Missing In Action (MIA) and presumed lost in the vicinity of Rendova Island.

 In fact, this B-17 intercepted a Japanese H6K Mavis flying boat at approximately 1,000' but was hit by defensive gunfire and exploded and crashed on Rendova Island.
 On the ground, this air combat was observed by coastwatcher Sgt Harry Wickham who reported the B-17 crash to coastwatcher Donald Kennedy at Segi on New Georgia.

 This B-17 crashed on Rendova Island.
 On impact, the bombs exploded causing a large crater.

 Recovery of Remains